-Prerequisite: Biology and a second science credit.
+Grade Placement: 11-12 1 credit Prerequisites: Biology and a second science credit.

-Practicum in Health Science
+Practicum in Health Science - Medical Cooperative (EXPRHLS1)

 This course offers on-the-job training in a health-related field for students.
 The course includes classroom instruction with 15-20 hours per week of supervised work experience in an approved medical career.